Valien/docker-scout2/README.md

 # docker-scout2

+**Note: The Scout2 project has been deprecated so no new updates/fixes are coming from upstream.
+Consider migrating to Scout Suite in the future**

 Dockerized AWS Scout2

 This Docker repo is for building a running container that will automatically run the default Scout2 ruleset through AWS and push out the report file for local viewing.